On the Number of Rainbow Spanning Trees in Edge-Colored Complete Graphs: Abstract

 \section{Abstract}

 A spanning tree of a properly edge-colored complete graph, $K_n$, is rainbow provided that each of its edges receives a distinct color.
 In 1996, Brualdi and Hollingsworth conjectured that if $K_{2m}$ is properly $(2m-1)$-edge-colored, then the edges of $K_{2m}$ can be partitioned into $m$ rainbow spanning trees except when $m=2$.
-In 2000, Krussel et al. proved the existence of 3 edge-disjoint rainbow spanning trees for sufficiently large $m$.
-In this paper, we use an inductive argument to construct $\Omega_m$ rainbow edge-disjoint spanning trees recursively, the number of which is approximately $\sqrt{m}$.
+By means of an explicit, constructive approach, in this paper we construct $\lfloor \sqrt{6m+9}/3 \rfloor$ mutually edge-disjoint rainbow spanning trees for any positive value of $m$.
+Not only are the rainbow trees produced, but also some structure of each rainbow spanning tree is determined in the process.
+This improves upon best constructive result to date in the literature which produces exactly three rainbow trees.